Hobby horsing

-Hobby horsing is a hobby with gymnastic elements which uses hobby horses, also known as stick horses.
+Hobby horsing is a pseudosport with gymnastic elements which uses hobby horses, also known as stick horses.
 Movement sequences similar to those in show jumping or dressage are partly simulated in courses, without real horses being used.
 The participants predominantly use self-made hobby horses.

+Origin and popularization

 The sport was introduced to a wider public through Selma Vilhunen's 2017 film Keppihevosten vallankumous (Hobbyhorse Revolution), which won two awards at the 2017 Tampere Film Festival.

 In Finland, the country of origin of the sport, an annual national championship is held in addition to regional competitions.
-This sport, which can be classified as a fun and trend sport, is particularly popular with girls and young women between the ages of 12 and 18 years and is gaining popularity beyond the other Scandinavian countries in other parts of Europe.
+This sport, which can be classified as a fun, active and trendy hobby, is particularly popular with girls and young women between the ages of 12 and 18 years and is gaining popularity beyond the other Nordic countries in other parts of Europe.
+The hobby had spread to Australia by 2016, and the first Australian national championship was held in Queensland in 2024.